 I have a Bachelor's degree in Mass Communications and Health Education from East Tennessee State University.
 I went back to school for my more passionate interest and earned my Master's Degree in Microbiology and Immunology.
 I am currently working on my PhD in Epidemiology, and I am writing my dissertation at this time.
 I have been teaching for over 10 years in the areas of microbiology, immunology, and anatomy.
 Subjects that I tutor include microbiology, immunology, biology, epidemiology, and anatomy.
 The subjects that I specialize in and have the most experience are microbiology and immunology.

-East Tennessee State University - BA, Mass Communications and Health Education
+Undergraduate Degree: East Tennessee State University - Bachelor in Arts, Mass Communications and Health Education

-Wright State University-Main Campus - MS, Microbiology and Immunology
+Graduate Degree: Wright State University-Main Campus - Master of Science, Microbiology and Immunology

 What is your teaching philosophy?